 Rise of the Resistance, located in Disney’s Hollywood Studios is the park’s most innovative and elaborate attraction ever created.
 It features multiple ride systems, some fantastic interactions, and lasts 15-18 minutes from the time you start the briefing process.
 Because of the immense popularity of it, a boarding group system was instituted when it opened to control access.
 Getting a Rise of the Resistance boarding group is currently the only way you can ride this ride.
 There is absolutely no standby queue available.
-Group assignments are available to everyone, but you will need to be in the park at opening time, have a smartphone, and have fast fingers.
+Group assignments are available to everyone, but you will need to have a valid admission ticket and park pass reservation, have a smartphone, and have fast fingers.
 Here are my tips for making sure you get a boarding group for Rise of the Resistance.
 I snagged us group #28 on my first visit and #2 on my second, so I know what it takes.

 Basic information about Rise of the Resistance boarding groups

 Boarding groups are called sequentially throughout the day to return to the ride and join the queue.
 There are typically several groups active at once, as you can see in the above picture where groups 2-11 are being admitted.
 The My Disney Experience app is the best way to stay on top of which groups are being called throughout the day, but the wait time signs at the intersection of Sunset Boulevard and Hollywood Boulevard will also track this.